Paroxysmisch/genome-assembly/dissertation/main.typ

 Once the reads are generated, `Hifiasm` @hifiasm-paper, a de novo assembler specifically designed for @pacbio @hifi read data, is used to generate the overlap graph.
 Note that no traditional graph simplification algorithms like transitive edge removal, dead-end trimming, or bubble removal, are applied.
 Also, it is important to note that the overlap graph produced is a symmetric overlap graph as the reads can belong to either strand of the @dna.
 The symmetric overlap graph consists of one graph, and its dual that contains a duplicate set of nodes representing the same reads, but with the edges reversed.
 This is due to an interesting property during sequencing where reads from the dual @dna strand are sequenced in reverse order along the length of the @dna.

 === Overlap graph ground-truth label generation
-We refer to whether an edge belongs to the finally assembly as a boolean _label_, which is the target the @gnn aims to predict.
+We refer to whether an edge belongs to the final assembly as a boolean _label_, which is the target the @gnn aims to predict.
 There are two conditions for an edge to be valid (i.e. labeled true): (1) The reads the edge states overlap must be sampled from the same strand of @dna (@eq:same_strand) and have a valid overlap (@eq:valid_overlap), and (2) the edge must not lead to a read that is a dead-end.
 Formally, the first condition states that for reads $A$ and $B$, with edge $A -> B$:
 $
 A_"strand" = B_"strand" "(same strand)"
 $ <eq:same_strand>